Spacial/awesome-systools/README.md

 - [Postmake](https://postmake.io/): A directory of the best tools and resources for your projects
 - [nuclear](https://github.com/nukeop/nuclear): Popcorn Time for music. [github](https://github.com/nukeop/nuclear)
 - [TERRAPATTERN](http://www.terrapattern.com/): This is the alpha version of Terrapattern, a visual search tool for satellite imagery.
 The project provides journalists, citizen scientists, and other researchers with the ability to quickly scan large geographical regions for specific visual features.
+- [Pixelfed](https://pixelfed.social/) is an image sharing platform, an ethical alternative to centralized platforms.

 #### Graphics